 When you design your own clothes, make sure you are in the right frame of mind.
 This is NOT a miserable moment of "I hate cleaning out my closet".
 This is an exciting moment and your designing your own clothes.
 Remind yourself that this is all free stuff.
 You already paid for it, and are ready to make good use of it.
-More importantly you'll have a whole new wardrobe, without spending a scent, and remember, if you mess it up, it's ok.
-If you can't live with that, then consider another alternative for that piece, but don't let the fear creep into a reason everything does not work.
+More importantly you'll have a whole new wardrobe, without spending a cent, and remember, if you mess it up, it's ok.
+If you can't live with that, then consider another alternative for that piece, but don't let the fear creep into a reason everything doesn't work.
 Let's get started.

 Design your own clothes